cdl-geneseo/geneseo-dictionary/Q/QT.md

 # QT

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : QT

 Created by  Tess Woitaszek on Dec 11, 2020

 n.
 An abbreviation for the term 'cutie'.
 As of 2020, 19.2% heard / used the word frequently, 50% heard / used the word on occasion, and 30.8% never heard / used it.(Woodard, N-R, 2020)